diana24/imseg/README.md

 * extract the threshold from the new channel
 * perform segmentation according to the threshold
 <br />
-Histogram of each channel is bimodal and similar to the following:<br/>

 <img src="https://github.com/diana24/imseg/blob/master/results/hist.jpg" width="400">